-Dan was on spring break from college and challenged dad to a game of chess.
+Years ago my son Dan was on spring break from college and challenged me to a game of chess.
 Although I hadn’t played in several years, I readily accepted.
-It had been awhile for Dan, too, so I figured we would be equally rusty.
+It had been a while for Dan, too, so I figured we would be equally rusty.

 After making a series of errors in the first game, I realized two things: I was not as patient a player as I used to be and Dan was much more thorough and thoughtful; he was making excellent moves.
 I lost the first game—and then two more.
-I don’t ever recall losing three games in a row.
+I didn’t ever recall losing three games in a row.

 And my chess game is among the victims.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.